-A team formed by the Regional Center for Healthy Food Studies (CREAS), Chileprunes and Procesadora del Maipo,seeks to establish a standardized process that allows to improve the organoleptic quality of dehydrated plums and decrease or eliminate the use of synthetic preservative, mainly potassium sorbate.
+A team formed by the Regional Center for Healthy Food Studies (CREAS), Chileprunes and Procesadora del Maipo,seeks to establish a standardized process that allows to improve the organoleptic quality of prunes and decrease or eliminate the use of synthetic preservative, mainly potassium sorbate.

 “This is a barrier to the entry of the domestic product, and a direct effect on competitiveness against other producers who do not use this preservative,” says Pedro Acuña, Executive Director of Chileprunes.